Also Like

 Verifiable user feedback.
 Testimonials on the sales page are curated.
 Look for reviews on independent platforms, forums, or communities.
 What are real people saying when they’re not on camera for a promotional video?

-Scientific grounding even if basic.
-I’m not expecting a peer-reviewed white paper.
-But if the program mentions specific techniques (binaural beats, theta states, neuroplasticity), those references should be at least loosely accurate.
+Scientific grounding — even if basic.
+If the program mentions specific techniques (binaural beats, theta states, neuroplasticity), those references should be at least loosely accurate.
 If the “science” sounds like science fiction, it probably is.

 Actually, let me add one more thing that’s harder to quantify but equally important: does it feel like the creator genuinely cares about helping people, or does it feel like they care about collecting payments?
 You can usually tell.
 Trust that instinct.